-We’re strolling through the region’s geological history as we come upon fossils as much as 800 million years old.
+We’re strolling through the region’s geological history as we come upon fossils as old as 800 million years.
 When we near the end of the walkway, we go through a little tunnel to discover remarkable vantage points.
 It’s camera time.

 More Canadian Rockies Icewalks